PlatONnetwork/docs/docs/JS-SDK.md

 #### web3.platon.abi.encodeEventSignature

-Encodes the event name to its ABI signature, which are the sha3 hash of the event name including input types.
+Encodes the event name to it's ABI signature, which are the sha3 hash of the event name including input types.

 Method: